-- One of the world’s most powerful leaders decides that aggressive posturing and ideological differences shouldn’t matter anymore.
+- One of the world’s most powerful leaders decided that aggressive posturing and ideological differences shouldn’t matter anymore.

-- He’s of the opinion that leaders who seek peace should be seen as strong, not weak.
+- He was of the opinion that leaders who seek peace should be seen as strong, not weak.

-- Mikhail Gorbachev moves from politics to forming a green “Red Cross” to help solve environmental issues.
+- Mikhail Gorbachev moved from politics to forming a green “Red Cross” to help solve environmental issues.

 Mikhail Gorbachev, the eighth president of the USSR, took control of one of the world’s two superpowers, a state that encompassed one sixth of the earth’s surface with 148 million citizens and then preceded to do the unthinkable: dismantle it.

 One of the perks of running a superpower country is that you develop a worldview unlike few others.
 It comes with a need to expand your interests beyond a geographical border: something that can be used for good or bad.
 When Gorbachev became president of the Soviet Union in 1990 he’d already developed a healthy concern for the wellbeing of the planet, from lessons he’d learnt growing up as a peasant farmer.
 He had a vision of leveling the global economic playing fields, and it looked nothing like communism at all.
 First though, he needed to challenge a political system at home that had taken an ideological stance against half the world – and was causing a global conflict that sometimes threatened to destroy us all.

 As General Secretary, and then President, of the Communist Party of the USSR from 1985 to 1991, Gorbachev introduced a radical turnaround of his country’s foreign and internal policies that led to a complete transformation of Eastern Europe, and caused world leaders to frantically realigning themselves with the principles of a new world order.
 It became known as “perestroika” (restructuring), yet it took until 2010 before polls showed that the majority of Russians actually acknowledged this as a good thing.
 Sometimes the sign of a great leader is that they see a solution to a problem long in advance.